neurobagel/documentation/docs/user_guide/production_deployment.md

 The production deployment recipes use [Docker Compose profiles](https://docs.docker.com/compose/how-tos/profiles/) to group related services and allow them to be launched together.

-### Services

-The Neurobagel Docker Compose recipe includes several services and coordinates them to work together:

-(In parentheses are the names of services within the Docker Compose stack)
+Neurobagel services that are included in the Docker Compose deployment recipes:

 - **[Neurobagel node API/n-API](api.md)** (`api`): The API that communicates with a single graph store and determines how detailed the response to a query should be from that graph.